ember-learn/guides-source/guides/release/in-depth-topics/native-classes-in-depth.md

 ### Constructor

-The `constructor` method is a special method is classes.
+The `constructor` method is a special method in classes.
 It's run when you create a new instance of the class, and can be used to setup the class:

 ```js